ManojChandran/Object_Oriented/Chapter 3 - Building a Class/README.md

 First step towards Object Orientation, is to design an efficient class.

+## Why we need a efficient CLASS?

+Idea of writing a good code is to have certain properties.
+A good code should be,

+* Easy to Read and Understand
+* Easy to Upgrade and Maintainable
+* Components, which can be Reused or Extended

+To achieve this, we need to start with base component which is "CLASS".
+By creating an efficient class "CLASS", we are creating strong base to build a big building.

+>Above criteria seems simple and logical...But
+>Being simple is a noble pursuit of any design and trying to make something simple is hard.- Anonymous.

 ## How can we build an efficient class?
 Defining a class in a design, developer should have multiple factors in consideration.